 The Zebra Midge is a simple but classic fly to include in your arsenal of trout-catching patterns.
 This fly can be fished in every body of water that trout reside in and is highly effective in imitating the larval stage of the midge life cycle.

 - Tailwater Tiny

-The Tailwater Tiny says it all in the name, this pattern is a fantastic imitation for the small tailwater midges that inhabit some of the best producing tailwaters.
-The small amount of flash gets the attention of the fish to make your larva stand out among many.
+The Tailwater Tiny says it all in the name, this pattern is a fantastic imitation of the tiny tailwater midges that inhabit some of the most productive tailwaters.
+The small amount of flash gets the fish’s attention to make your larvae stand out among many.